Today I have the neatest thing to share with you!!

 Here’s a pic that better illustrates just how thick your layering should be.
 It will look a little lumpy!
 But that’s ok.
 It will dry flat!

-7) Lay down the notepad to dry.
+7) Lay down the book of 1 dollar bills to dry.

 Let dry fully.
 I didn’t count the hours, but overnight did the trick.
 I’d say at least 8 if you’re doing this all in one day.